 - dashboard to analyze and get alert if needed

-I don’t need Google Analytics to know your screen size because I know it with which image are loaded, thank you HTML5 and CSS3.
+I don’t need Google Analytics to know your screen size because I know with which image is loaded, thank you HTML5 and CSS3.

 Analytics = just what you need

-You need to limit information that you ask/collect to what you really need, thank you GDPR to remember it.
+You need to limit the information that you ask/collect to what you need, thank GDPR to remember it.

 Let’s think about what metrics do you need…